 Other than maintaining compliance, these audits are conducted to:

-Foster a culture of transparency: Federal audits promote a fair work culture that treats all employees equally and discourage discrimination by ensuring compliance with labor and employment laws.
+Foster a culture of transparency: Federal audits help create a fair workplace.
+They treat all employees equally and discourage discrimination.
+Audits ensure that labor and employment laws are followed.

 Understanding Different Types of Federal Audits